prof-groff/tezio/docs/pages/tezio_wallet.md

 The Arduino Integrated Development Environment (IDE) is useful for writing Arduino programs, called sketches, and uploading them to your Arduino board.
 It is available for Windows, macOS, and Linux under the software tab at [Arduino.cc](http://www.arduino.cc).
 The steps below are specific to the macOS version, but should be very similar if using other versions of the IDE.

+### Install Support for Arduino SAMD Boards

+Open the Arduino IDE, navigate to Tools > Board > Boards Manager..., and search for and install the Arduino SAMD Boards by Arduino, Version 1.8.13+ package.

 #### Install Tezio Wallet Library and Dependencies

 Download the TezioWallet.zip file from the [Tezio GitHub repository](https://github.com/prof-groff/tezio/tree/main/arduino).
 Open the Arduino IDE and use Sketch > Include Library > Add .ZIP Library... to install the library from the .zip file.
 Alternatively, the TezioWallet folder and its contents can be added manually to the Arduino libraries folder, which is usually My Documents\Arduino\libraries on Windows or Documents\Arduino\libraries on macOS.
 Next,  search for and install the following dependencies using Tools > Manage Libraries....

-- ArduinoECCX08
+- ArduinoECCX08 by Arduino, Version 1.3.6+
-- Crypto
+- Crypto by Dr. Brandon Wiley, Version 0.4.0+
-- micro-ecc
+- micro-ecc by Kenneth MacKay, Version 1.0.0+

 Once the libraries are installed, restart the Arduino IDE before proceeding.